sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ![pae-temp-graphical-methods]({{ site.url }}{{ site.baseurl }}/assets/images/graphical-methods.png)*graphical methods, JPG suggested simplifying diagram*

-In summary, the PAE-TEMP experiment resulted in a total of 130 samples, with an n=10, that were flash-frozen in liquid nitrogen and can be used for DNA/RNA studies.
+**In Summary:** the PAE-TEMP experiment resulted in a total of 130 samples, with an n=10, that were flash-frozen in liquid nitrogen and can be used for DNA/RNA studies.
+{: .notice--success}

-**Limitations:** In order to ensure the phthalate concentration was controlled in each treatment, the 20mL scinitllation vials were a closed, 'mesocosm', and the corals did not receive water changes during the short 48hr exposure.
+**Limitations:** In order to ensure the phthalate concentration was controlled in each treatment, the 20mL scintillation vials were a closed, 'mesocosm', and the corals did not receive water changes during the short 48hr exposure.
 Because of this, I expect we will see degradation between the environmental and experimental control samples.
+This study can't account for the fact that corals in Kaneohe Bay may already be exposed to chronic low-levels of PAE pollution, so we can't say our control baseline is 'zero PAE exposure'.
+Replication may be difficult because it relies on the use of [EPA 506 phthalate esters mix 1](https://www.sigmaaldrich.com/US/en/product/supelco/48223?gclid=CjwKCAjw-8qVBhANEiwAfjXLrp8fD-G8yiB_NyrA3OLy3r2jdylgBmHVPUfGFnMp4CMfuVwePGi1dxoCBQIQAvD_BwE), which may pose harm to researcher health.
+{: .notice--warning}

 ## 3. Thesis Direction